DOWRIGHTTV/dnxfirewall/README.md

 </h3>

 <h2>Overview</h2>

 DNX Firewall is an optimized/high performance collection of applications or services to convert a standard linux system into a zone based next generation firewall.
 All software is designed to run in conjunction with eachother, but with a modular design certain aspects can be completely removed with little effort.
 The primary security modules have DIRECT/INLINE control over all connections, streams, messages, that goes through the system.
 That being said, depending on the protocol, offloading to lower level control is present to maintain the highest possible throughput with full inspection enabled.
+There is an IPTable custom chain to allow for the administrator to hook into the packet flow without the ability to accidentally override dnx security modules.
 A low level "architecture, system design" video will be created at some point to show how this is possible with pure python.

 <h2>Included Features</h2>

 <code>
 - DNS Proxy